STC’s Technical Communication Summit is the premier conference for technical communication education and networking.

 All cancellations and/or transfers must be submitted in writing via email to firstname.lastname@example.org.
 Registration cancellations received prior to 1 March 2022 will be refunded, minus $125 USD administrative fee.
 Cancellations received after 1 March will not receive a refund.
 A registration may be transferred to another person with a $75 USD administrative fee.
 The fee is due at the time of the transfer request.
 Transfers must be received by 30 April 2022.

-The STC Summit is an excellent place to network and collaborate with other practitioners, students, faculty, and researchers working in technical communication.
-We are committed to making sure that all first-time attendees are informed and welcomed into the STC Summit community.
-We will host special events for first-time attendees!
+The STC Summit is an excellent place to network and collaborate with other practitioners, students, faculty, and researchers working in technical communication and other related fields.
+We’re committed to making sure that all first-time attendees are informed and welcomed into the STC Summit community by hosting an orientation webinar for first-time attendees.

 - Figure out which companies will have people attending the conference – either as speakers, attendees, or vendors in the expo hall.
-If you see a job post for one of these companies that you’d like to know more about, you can talk to some of their employees at the social events – both onsite and virtual.
+If you see a job post for one of these companies that you’d like to know more about, you can talk to some of their employees at the social events, or in the exhibit hall.

 There’s a ton of great information here – listen and take notes!
 If you have a question during a talk, make a note of it and use it as a conversation starter with the speaker.
 After or during a talk, feel free to tweet about it with the hashtag #STCSummit so others can learn from the sessions, even if they couldn’t attend.

 Most likely, you can.
 We know that the Project Management Institute (PMI) has approved PDUs for both Summit attendees and speakers in the past.
 Check with the certifying organization to be sure.